 Linda also wishes to share her contact information:

-Starting in 2012, “3 Questions” is a regular feature presenting short interviews with notable individuals whose work and activities overlap with major themes of this blog.
-Go here to access all interviews in the series.
+With this post, I am reviving an interview format from 2012-13.
+“3 Questions” will be a regular feature presenting short interviews with notable individuals whose work and activities overlap with major themes of this blog.
+Go here to access earlier interviews in the series.